webhintio/hint/docs/contributor-guide/parsers/index.md

 ```

 The way `parser`s receive and share information is via events.
 To access
-a resource the parser needs to subscribe in the `constructor` to one of
+a resource the parser needs to subscribe in the `constructor` to one or
+more events.
+In most cases you will subscribe to one of the `*fetch::end`
-the `*fetch::end` events, most likely the `fetch::end`.
-Because that
+events, like `fetch::end`.
+Because the `fetch::end` event is emitted
-event is emitted for all downloaded resources, you need to check first
+for different type of resources, you need to check first if you can
-if you can understand it.
+understand it.
 A good approach would be:

 1. check first the `mediaType` of the response (`fetchEndEvent.response.mediaType`)
 2. use a schema to validate if `json`, `xml` or something similar